Therapeutic Riding Instructor Certification Options

 For Advanced certification,

-- Have completed a workshop or training course within the past two years, and submit a resume and references.
+- Have completed a workshop or training course within the past two years

 The certification itself requires a written exam, riding demonstration, lunge line demonstration, and a lesson demonstration.
 The certification fee is $1,000.